US seeking 20-year pause of Iran uranium enrichment: Reports

 US President Donald Trump launched the war on Feb 28 after he said Iran was developing an atomic bomb - which Tehran denies - and vowed never to let the Islamic Republic get its hands on a nuclear weapon.

-Vice President JD Vance left negotiations with Iran over the weekend empty-handed, with sticking points including freeing up the Strait of Hormuz and Iran's nuclear program.
+Vice President JD Vance left negotiations with Iran over the weekend empty-handed, with sticking points including freeing up the Strait of Hormuz and Iran's nuclear programme.

 Media outlets reported that Washington asked Tehran to agree not to enrich uranium for 20 years, citing officials close to the negotiations held in Islamabad on Saturday.